-Diagnosis is clinical and requires exclusion of other possible causes (eg, hypoglycemia, acute coronary syndrome, various infections).
+Diagnosis of heat exhaustion is clinical and requires exclusion of other possible causes of a patient's symptoms (eg, hypoglycemia, acute coronary syndrome, various infections).
 Laboratory testing is required only if needed to rule out such disorders.
-Electrolyte levels should be measured to exclude severe hyponatremia in patients who have had excessive free water intake, particularly if they develop findings of brain dysfunction
+Electrolyte levels should be measured to exclude severe hyponatremia in patients who have had excessive free water intake.

 Diagnose heat exhaustion clinically, testing as indicated to exclude other clinically suspected disorders.